FamilySearch/GEDCOM.io/_pages/yaml-file-format.md

     <tr><th>Allowed by</th><td>all</td></tr>
     </tbody></table>

-    Contact info for the maintainer of this file.
+    Contact information for the maintainer of this file.
 For example, it could be personal contact information or a mailing list.

 -   <table><tbody>